isc-projects/kea/doc/sphinx/arm/agent.rst

 "comment" entry into a user context with the entry, which allows a comment to be attached within the configuration itself.

-The basic HTTP authentication was added by Kea 1.9.0.
-It protects against not authorized uses of the control agent by local users.
-For the protection against remote attackers HTTPS and reverse proxy of :ref:`agent-secure-connection` provide a stronger security.
+Basic HTTP authentication was added in Kea 1.9.0; it protects against unauthorized uses of the control agent by local users.
+For protection against remote attackers, HTTPS and reverse proxy of :ref:`agent-secure-connection` provide stronger security.

-The authentication is described in the ``authentication`` block with the mandatory ``type`` parameter which selects the authentication.
+The authentication is described in the ``authentication`` block with the mandatory ``type`` parameter, which selects the authentication.
 Currently only the basic HTTP authentication (type basic) is supported.

 The ``realm`` authentication parameter is used for error messages when the basic HTTP authentication is required but the client is not authorized.

-When the ``clients`` authentication list is configured and not empty the basic HTTP authentication is required.
-Each element of the list specifies a user id and a password.
-The user id is mandatory, must be not empty and must not contain the colon (:) character.
-The password is optional: when it is not specified an empty password is used.
+When the ``clients`` authentication list is configured and not empty, basic HTTP authentication is required.
+Each element of the list specifies a user ID and a password.
+The user ID is mandatory, must be not empty, and must not contain the colon (:) character.
+The password is optional; when it is not specified an empty password is used.

 .. note::

-   The basic HTTP authentication user id and password are encoded in UTF-8 but the current Kea JSON syntax only supports the latin-1 (i.e. 0x00..0xff) unicode subset.
+   The basic HTTP authentication user ID and password are encoded in UTF-8, but the current Kea JSON syntax only supports the Latin-1 (i.e. 0x00..0xff) Unicode subset.

-Hooks libraries can be loaded by the Control Agent in the same way as they are loaded by the DHCPv4 and DHCPv6 servers.
-The CA currently supports one hook point - "control_command_receive" - which makes it possible to delegate processing of some commands to the hooks library.
+Hook libraries can be loaded by the Control Agent in the same way as they are loaded by the DHCPv4 and DHCPv6 servers.
+The CA currently supports one hook point - ``control_command_receive`` - which makes it possible to delegate processing of some commands to the hook library.
-The ``hooks-libraries`` list contains the list of hooks libraries that should be loaded by the CA, along with their configuration information specified with ``parameters``.
+The ``hooks-libraries`` list contains the list of hook libraries that should be loaded by the CA, along with their configuration information specified with ``parameters``.